-At March 31, 2022, our cash, cash equivalents and short-term investments balance was approximately \$434.6 million.
+At June 30, 2022, our cash, cash equivalents and short-term investments balance was approximately \$425.6 million.
 Since operations began, we have incurred operating losses.
-Our net losses were \$50.0 million and \$15.8 million for the three months ended March 31, 2022 and 2021, respectively.
-At March 31, 2022, we had an accumulated deficit of \$190.7 million.
-With the net proceeds raised from our previous public and private securities offerings and our ability to issue additional shares under our current ATM program, the Company believes that our cash, cash equivalents and short-term investments as of March 31, 2022 will be sufficient to allow the Company to fund operations for at least 12 months from the filing date of this Form 10-Q.
+Our net losses were \$28.1 million and \$78.1 million for the three and six months ended June 30, 2022, respectively, and \$16.4 million and \$32.2 million for the three and six months ended June 30, 2021, respectively.
+At June 30, 2022, we had an accumulated deficit of \$218.9 million.
+With the net proceeds raised from our previous public and private securities offerings and our ability to issue additional shares under our current ATM program, the Company believes that our cash, cash equivalents and short-term investments as of June 30, 2022 will be sufficient to allow the Company to fund operations for at least 12 months from the filing date of this Form 10-Q.

 As the Company continues to incur losses, a transition to profitability is dependent upon the successful development, approval and commercialization of our product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
-Furthermore, we expect to incur increasing costs associated with operating as a public company, meeting financial controls, satisfying regulatory and quality standards, maintaining product and clinical trials, and furthering our efforts around our current and future product candidates.
+Furthermore, we expect to incur increasing costs associated with satisfying regulatory and quality standards, maintaining product and clinical trials, and furthering our efforts around our current and future product candidates.
 The Company may never achieve profitability, and unless and until it does, the Company will continue to need to raise additional capital or obtain financing from other sources.

 Costs related to clinical trials can be unpredictable and therefore there can be no guarantee that we will have sufficient capital to fund our continued clinical studies of B-VEC, KB105, KB301 or our planned preclinical studies for our other product candidates, or our operations.
 Further, we do not expect to generate any product revenues until 4Q 2022, at the earliest, assuming we receive marketing approval for B-VEC on the schedule we currently contemplate.
 While we are in the process of building out our internal vector manufacturing capacity, some of our manufacturing activities will be contracted out to third parties.
-Additionally, we currently utilize third-party contract research organizations to carry out our clinical development activities.
-As we seek to obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses as we prepare for product sales, marketing, manufacturing, and distribution.
+Additionally, we currently utilize third-party contract research organizations to carry out some of our clinical development activities.
+As we seek to obtain regulatory approval for any of our product candidates, we expect to continue to incur significant commercialization expenses as we prepare for product sales, marketing, manufacturing, and distribution.
+Furthermore, pursuant to our settlement agreement with PeriphaGen, we will be required to pay \$12.5 million upon the approval of our first product by the FDA, followed by three additional \$12.5 million contingent milestone payments upon reaching \$100.0 million in total cumulative sales, \$200.0 million in total cumulative sales and \$300.0 million in total cumulative sales.
 Our funds may not be sufficient to enable us to conduct pivotal clinical trials for, seek marketing approval for or commercially launch B-VEC, KB105, KB301 or any other product candidate.
 Accordingly, to obtain marketing approval for and to commercialize these or any other product candidates, we may be required to obtain further funding through public or private equity offerings, debt financings, collaboration and licensing arrangements or other sources.
 Adequate additional financing may not be available to us on acceptable terms, if at all.
-Our failure to raise capital when needed could have a negative effect on our financial condition and our ability to pursue our business strategy.
+Our failure to raise capital when needed could have a negative effect on our financial condition and our ability to pursue our busines